JaidenTfs/jaidentfs.com/README.md

 ### unfinished

 <!--
- This is just a place so I can test stuff for my schoolwork -->
+ This is for my website, I barely know how to code so be warned -->